caltechlibrary/git-desktop/_episodes/04-changes.md

 > Try adding a folder to survey_data.
 >
 > Note, our newly created empty directory `directory` does not appear in
-> the changes tab of Git Desktop.
+> the changes tab of GitHub Desktop.
 This is the reason why you will sometimes see `.gitkeep` files
 > in otherwise empty directories.
 Unlike `.gitignore`, these files are not special
 > and their sole purpose is to populate a directory so that Git adds it to
 > the repository.
 In fact, you can name such files anything you like.